thasos/eloran/README.md

 ![grid view](./doc/grid.png)

-Navigation directly by clicking on the left or right of the comic page
+Navigation directly by clicking on the left or right of the comic page (red rectangles are obviously not visible...)

 ![reading](./doc/reading.png)